CPTSD Vs. PTSD: Symptoms & Distinctions

 The lingering impact of traumatic events can make daily life more difficult.
 If you're living with PTSD or CPTSD, feelings of overwhelm, persistent anxiety, and flashbacks might be constant challenges.
 While it can be possible to treat PTSD, the process usually takes time and commitment.
 Alongside professional therapy, self-care can play a role in managing symptoms and reclaiming a sense of well-being.

 PTSD typically affects your nervous system, sending it into a persistent state of high alert, which can be emotionally and physically draining.
-Self-care can give your mind and body the support they need to regulate and find moments of calm.
+Self-care can give your mind and body the support they need to control and find moments of calm.

 Here are some practices you can incorporate: